pythoninchemistry/ch12004/CH12004/resources/the_notebook_interface.md

 A **markdown cell** contains text formatted using [Markdown](https://www.markdownguide.org/basic-syntax/), which is a lightweight markup language that can be used for writing formatted text.
 When a **markdown cell** is run, the markdown is converted into HTML, with the formatted text then shown _in place_ of the cell.
-**Markdown cells** can be used to include formatted text, mathetmatical equations, images, tables, and more types of rich media.
+**Markdown cells** can be used to include formatted text, mathematical equations, images, tables, and more types of rich media.

 ![](images/md_cell.png)
 This figure shows a markdown cell being edited, with raw markdown entered.